Johin2/AI-HELP-CENTER/README.md

 # AI Help Center (Next.js Edition)

-A production-ready AI Help Center rebuilt with **Next.js 14**, **Tailwind CSS**, and a typed integration with Google Gemini.
+A production-ready AI Help Center rebuilt with **Next.js 14**, **Tailwind CSS**, and a JavaScript integration with Google Gemini.
 The app unifies a modern UI, a retrieval-augmented generation (RAG) pipeline, and Supabase-backed knowledge base ingestion so you can ship a reliable support copilot in minutes.

 ## Highlights

-- ⚡️ **Next.js App Router** front-end with a type-safe API route – no more manual Express wiring.
+- ⚡️ **Next.js App Router** front-end with a well-tested API route – no more manual Express wiring.
 - 🎨 **Tailwind CSS** design system with dark mode styling, interactive forms, and responsive layout.
 - 📚 **Retrieval pipeline** reusing the SimpleRetriever and Supabase loader from the original service, exposed through a shared handler used by tests and API routes.
 - 🤖 **Gemini client** capable of producing Markdown or schema-constrained JSON responses with the existing production system prompt.